ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_winui3/how-to-1.md

 </Grid.RowDefinitions>
 ```

 These declarations will create a Grid composed of two columns, each spanning half of the available window's width.
-Then, we create five rows.
+Then, you create five rows.
 The height of the first four rows will be adjusted automatically based on the height of the controls placed in those rows.
 The last row will occupy the remaining space in the window.

-In the first row of the Grid, we put two TextBlock controls:
+In the first row of the Grid, put two TextBlock controls:

 ```XML
 <TextBlock Text="Processor architecture" />